Desmoche

+Rules

-Object of the game
+Object

 The object of desmoche is to play, in either runs or sets, exactly ten cards on the table.

 The game is played by 2, 3 or 4 players with a standard deck of 52 playing cards.

-Dealing
+Deal

 Any player may start out as the dealer, which then rotates from round to round in a counterclockwise fashion.
 The player on the dealer's right may cut the deck before the dealer deals the cards face-down starting with the player on the right and continuing until each player receives nine cards.
 Cards that are not dealt remain in the deck, which is placed in the middle of the table and used throughout the remainder of the game.

-Gameplay
+Play

 After players are dealt nine cards each, but before play begins, each player chooses one card from their hand and passes it face down to the player on their right.
 The "Cambio" (also known as "exchange", "pass" or "trade") can be a crucial factor in deciding one's hand.

 If any of the "automatic win" specifications (available below) have been met either before or after the Cambio, the player with the winning hand must declare they have won and place their cards face up on the table for the other players to confirm the automatic win.